Connect Your Cloud Account

 Client Secret in a Self-Hosted Agent

-If your organization is managed in a Kubernetes Self-Hosted Agent, then you must reference to an existing AWS,GCP or Azure secret manager variable, instead of writing down the actual secret Client Secret.
-Read more here
+If your organization is managed in a Kubernetes Self-Hosted Agent, you must reference an existing AWS, GCP, or Azure secret manager variable instead of typing the actual secret Client Secret.

-- Go to the project for which you'd like to use this role, and then go to "Project Settings" -> Credentials" tab
+- Select the project for which you'd like to use this role, then go to Project Settings and click Credentials

 Other Cloud Providers

-If you are using Terraform to manage infrastructure in a different provider than the ones mentioned above, you will need to check the provider documentation to understand what authentication options the provider supports
+If you are using Terraform to manage infrastructure in a different provider than the ones mentioned above, you will need to check the providerâs documentation to understand what authentication options are supported.

-Customising Cloud Authentication Per Environment
+Customizing Cloud Authentication per Environment

 Kubernetes